 International Spine Intervention Society Submits Comments to BCBS of Tennessee on Non-Coverage of Cervical Epidural Steroid Injections (November 22, 2013)

 On November 7, 2013 the International Spine Intervention Society submitted a comment letter to Blue Cross Blue Shield of Tennessee opposing their draft policy, which states that epidural steroid injections for the treatment of pain are considered investigational.
 The Society strongly disagrees with this assessment and submitted a summary of evidence, an excerpt of a consensus document endorsed by 11 societies, as well as an invitation for BCBS to work together on developing a reasonable policy.
-To read the letter submitted by the Society click HERE.
+Read the letter letter submitted by the Society.

 The International Spine Intervention Society Health Policy and Standards Divisions reviewed and prepared extensive remarks on significant changes to the State of Colorado Workers Compensation Guidelines on cervical and low back pain.
 The Colorado Workers' Compensation Division held a hearing on the guidelines on November 19, 2013, where a number of Society members testified.
-To review the Society's letter submitted to the Colorado Workers Compensation click HERE.
+Review the Society's letter letter submitted to the Colorado Workers Compensation.

 3/10/2017 » 3/12/2017

 Advanced Lumbar Bio-Skills Lab - Tampa, FL

 Intensive Anatomy and Hands-On Fluoroscopic Correlation - Biddeford, ME